ChemCrow: Augmenting large-language models with chemistry tools: Conclusion

-We have shown the development of ChemCrow, a novel, LLM-powered method for integrating computational tools in chemistry.
-The system works by combining the reasoning power of LLMs with the chemical expert knowledge from computational tools for chemistry.
-As has been shown, ChemCrow is capable of independently solving reasoning tasks in chemistry ranging from a simple loop of drug discovery to synthesis planning of potentially hazardous substances; showing potential for the development of future chemical assistants \textit{à la ChatGPT}.
-In its current state, the results are limited by the amount and quality of the tools chosen.
-However, the space of possibilities is vast, especially as potential tools are not limited to the chemistry domain, but can include other language-based tools, image processing tools, among many others.
-In addition, the selected evaluation tasks are limited and must be built upon to further push the limits of what these systems can do.
+In this study, we have demonstrated the development of ChemCrow, a novel LLM-powered method for integrating computational tools in chemistry.
+By combining the reasoning power of LLMs with the chemical expert knowledge from computational tools, ChemCrow showcases one of the first chemistry-related LLM agent interactions with the physical world.
+ChemCrow has successfully planned and synthesized an insect repellent, three organocatalysts, and guided the screening and synthesis of a novel chromophore with target properties.
+Furthermore, ChemCrow is capable of independently solving reasoning tasks in chemistry, ranging from simple drug discovery loops to synthesis planning of substances across a wide range of molecular complexity, indicating its potential as a future chemical assistant \textit{à la ChatGPT}.

-Our evaluation methods showed two different results: in terms of completeness and quality of thought, the LLM-based evaluation concludes that GPT-4 and ChemCrow perform nearly equivalently; however, human evaluations (oriented towards the completion and chemical correctness of the solutions) showed that ChemCrow outperforms GPT-4 by a large margin of nearly 4.4/10 points, and 2.75/10 in successful task completion.